 Before you continue reading I want to emphasize that the portfolio below is no recommendation to buy or sell the mentioned securities.
 I’m no investment advisor.
 Please do your own due diligence.

-I make an “unethical” portfolio because sin-stocks have historically outperformed the market substantially, something I explained in this article.
-The most obvious unethical industries include tobacco, alcohol, arms producers, gambling, cannabis and sex.
+We make an “unethical” portfolio because sin-stocks have historically outperformed the market substantially, something we explained in this article.
+The most obvious unethical industries include tobacco, alcohol, arms producers, gambling, cannabis, and sex.
 In the US, tobacco stocks have been the best performers over the last century, while alcohol stocks have been the best performers in the UK.
 There is of course no guarantee that they will continue to outperform, but I believe they will, hence this portfolio of ten “unethical” stocks.
 This is a fairly concentrated portfolio.